SEJ Board & Staff

 Marketing and Programs Manager

-Meagan Jeanette (MJ) assists with all of SEJ's programs and initiatives, marketing, SEJ member and customer support, donor gifts and pledges, paid press releases, ad orders, reimbursement requests, Listserv subscriptions, conference marketing and app management, exhibit tracking, membership data reports and development of basic procedures.
+Meagan Jeanette (MJ) assists with all of SEJ's programs and initiatives, marketing, the mentor program, SEJ member and customer support, donor gifts and pledges, fellowships, paid press releases, ad orders, reimbursement requests, Listserv subscriptions, conference marketing and app management, exhibit tracking, membership data reports and development of basic procedures.
 Based in Louisville, Kentucky, Jeanette is also a classically-trained chef with an Associate of Science degree in Culinary Arts from Sullivan University.
 Contact MJ, (202) 558-2055.

-Annual Conference Director
+Former Annual Conference Director (retired)

 Web Content Manager

 Cindy MacDonald, SEJ's web content manager, develops and maintains fresh, accurate and timely content for www.sej.org on a daily basis.
-She has applied her technical expertise and extensive experience as a detail-oriented writer and administrator to this creative and critically important service to the SEJ community since December 2000.
-She also serves as a copy editor for SEJ, casting her nitpicking "Eagle Eye" over publications large and small.
+She has applied her technical expertise and extensive experience as a detail-oriented writer and administrator to this creative and critically important service to the SEJ community since 2000.
+She also serves as copy editor for SEJ, casting her nitpicking "Eagle Eye" over publications large and small.
 Based in Fenelon Falls, Ontario, Canada, MacDonald is an avid proponent of accurate information in general and on environmental issues in particular.
 She is a French/Spanish undergraduate of the University of Windsor, Canada.
 Contact Cindy.

 Executive Director